 by Lena Badicke At our last company meeting, we asked our consultants which three things they could immediately change in their lives to increase their happiness.
 “Spend more time exercising,” “Do more activities with my children,” “take more personal time” – see the common thread yet?
 In workplaces everywhere, people are desperate for more time to pursue activities that lead to self-improvement and greater fulfillment.
 Harvard Business Review (“HBR”) approached this elusive search for more time with a simple prescription: Stop.
 In a recent article entitled Manage Your Energy, Not Your Time – by Tony Schwartz and Catherine McCarthy, HBR makes the point: “Time is a finite resource.
 Energy is a different story.
 Defined in physics as the capacity to work, energy comes from four main wellsprings in human beings: the body, emotions, mind, and spirt.
 In each, energy can be systematically expanded and regularly renewed by establishing specific rituals – behaviors that are intentionally practiced and precisely scheduled.”

-by Plaster Group’s Business Intelligence Team Challenge Our client’s BI solution lacked sufficient capabilities to determine optimal supply chain operations.
+by Plaster Group’s Data & Analytics Team Challenge Our client’s Business Intelligence solution lacked sufficient capabilities to determine optimal supply chain operations.
 Although data was available to analysts, it was stored in multiple locations and there were consistent issues in data report timing from data sources so data was neither aggregated in a cohesive manner nor delivered on time.